Krips24/Krips24/README.md

 ## About Me

 - 🎓 Electronics student
-- 💡 Interested in WebDevelopment, DSA, problem-solving, and algorithmic thinking
+- 💡 Interested in Web-Development, DSA, problem-solving, and algorithmic thinking
 - 🌱 Currently learning and improving my DSA skills
 - 🚀 Actively seeking opportunities to contribute to open-source projects